cinadia/SymptomTracker/README.md

 Deleting Logs:
 - As a user, I want to be able to delete a symptom log
 - As a user, I want to be able to delete a remedy log

-Viewing Stats:
-- As a user, I want to be able to view a daily summary of my symptoms
-- As a user, I want to be able to view a summary of my symptoms from a start and end date of my choosing